Duayne Boachie

 Duayne Boachie is an English television and film actor from London.
 Between 2015 and 2019 he played Zack Loveday on Channel 4 series Hollyoaks.

 Early life

 He grew up in Tottenham and Wood Green in the London Borough of Haringey and attended Risley Avenue Primary School and St Thomas Moore School.
 He acted in school theatre productions, including playing Bill Sykes in Oliver Twist and Danny Zucko in Grease.
-He also attended BAT Theatre, based in Bernie Grant Arts Centre.
+He also attended BAP Theatre, based in Bernie Grant Arts Centre.
 He studied Media Performance for Film, TV and Theatre at the University of Bedfordshire.

 Career

 Hollyoaks

 In February 2015, Boachie made his debut on long-running Channel 4 soap-opera Hollyoaks playing the character Zack Loveday.
 For his portrayal of Loveday, Boachie was nominated in the Best Newcomer category at the 2016 British Soap Awards.
 In August 2017, he was longlisted for Sexiest Male at the Inside Soap Awards.
 He continued as a regular character on Hollyoaks, until his final episode was broadcast in January 2019.